-A drive-by compromise is when an adversary gains access to a system through a user visiting a website over the normal course of browsing.
-With this technique, the user's web browser is targeted for exploitation.
-This can happen in several ways, but there are a few main components:
+Adversaries may gain access to a system through a user visiting a website over the normal course of browsing.
+With this technique, the user's web browser is typically targeted for exploitation, but adversaries may also use compromised websites for non-exploitation behavior such as acquiring Application Access Token.

-Multiple ways of delivering exploit code to a browser exist, including:
+Multiple ways of delivering exploit code to a browser exist (i.e., Drive-by Target), including:

 Typical drive-by compromise process: